Dazzz7/predictive-authorization-system/README.md

-# predictive-authorization-system
-### Health Insurance Auto-Approval Prediction
+# Health Insurance Auto-Approval Prediction

 This project builds a machine learning model to predict whether a prior authorization request for pet healthcare services will be approved or denied, helping automate decision-making in insurance workflows.